panizuka/reddit-to-twitter-bot/README.md

 Before you begin, ensure you have the following:
 -   Python 3.14+ (Developed and tested on 3.14.0)
 -   Git
+-   **FFmpeg**: Required for processing videos with audio.
 -   Developer accounts and API credentials for both **Reddit** and **Twitter**.

 ## Installation & Configuration

 Follow these steps to get your bot up and running.
-It is **highly recommended** to use a Python virtual environment to avoid conflicts with other projects.
+It is **highly recommended** to use a Python virtual environment.

 **1. Clone the Repository**
 ```bash